Exploring quark mass dependent three-nucleon forces in medium-mass nuclei: Results

 Figure~\ref{fig:GT_F2scan} shows the ground-state energies per particle and charge radii for closed-shell oxygen and calcium isotopes using the ``GT'' strategy, i.e., when using only few-body observables for the interaction fits.
 For all shown interactions, adding $F_2$ clearly has an important impact on energies and radii.
 The effect is mostly uniform along a given isotopic chain and scales with mass number, hence the contributions are larger for the calcium chain than for the oxygen isotopes.
 As already noted above, $F_2 > 0$ generally implies more binding and smaller charge radii.
 The results also show that none of the interactions can simultaneously reproduce both observables.
 As shown in Fig.~\ref{fig:cD_scan_general}, variations in $c_D$ as a function of $F_2$ are required to vary the charge radius independently of the energy.
 Because for the ``GT'' strategy, the value of $c_D$ is essentially independent of $F_2$, the energy and radius will always change in a correlated way, implying that no simultaneous reproduction of both observables is possible for any value of $F_2$.

 In contrast, with the fitting strategy ``\isotope{O}{16}'' it is possible to simultaneously reproduce energies and charge radii as shown, e.g., in Fig.~\ref{fig:Strat2_scan}.
-In Fig.~\ref{fig:ClosedShells} we show the ground-state energies per particle and the scaled charge radii for a selection of doubly closed-shell nuclei across the nuclear chart based on the evolved interactions at orders \chiralorder{2} and \chiralorder{3}.
-Generally, we find for both interactions a very good reproduction of both observables across the full mass range.
+In Figs.~\ref{fig:ClosedShells} and~\ref{fig:ClosedShellsN3LO} we show the ground-state energies per particle and the scaled charge radii for a selection of doubly closed-shell nuclei across the nuclear chart based on the evolved interactions at orders \chiralorder{2} and \chiralorder{3}.
+Generally, we find a good reproduction across the full mass range for the interactions including $F_2$ at both chiral orders.
 The energies are reproduced within $2\%$ ($3\%$) at \chiralorder{2} (\chiralorder{3}).
 Similarly, the charge radius is also very well reproduced with deviations from experiment below $1\%$.
-However, we find that the induced changes by the $F_2$ interaction are mostly uniform across the mass range, and we do not find a substantial improvement in the reproduction of the experimental trends as a function of mass and neutron-to-proton ratio compared to interactions without $F_2$ contributions.
+We find that the induced changes by the $F_2$ interaction are larger for heavier isotopes, where they generally provide an improvement in the reproduction of the experimental data compared to the interactions without $F_2$.
+The contribution of the new interaction, however, always remains smaller than that of $c_E$.
+As illustrated in Figs.~\ref{fig:ClosedShells} and~\ref{fig:ClosedShellsN3LO}, the ground-state energy and charge radius of lighter nuclei, up to \isotope{Ca}{40}, can be reproduced with comparable accuracy by setting $F_2 = 0$ and keeping the refitted values of $c_D$ and $c_E$.
+This yields an interaction of similar quality without introducing an additional LEC, at the expense of overbinding the \isotope{H}{3} ground-state energy and small deviations in heavier nuclei (marginal underbinding and slightly overestimated radii).
+These conclusions are valid at both chiral orders.
 Moreover, the bare interactions at both chiral orders also work well for light nuclei, but are unable to reproduce the observables past \isotope{Ca}{48}.
-Beyond this point, the Hartree-Fock ground-states becomes unbound and hence represents a poor reference state for IMSRG calculations.
+Beyond this point, the Hartree-Fock ground states become unbound and hence represent a poor reference state for IMSRG calculations.